ckgxrg-salt/dotfiles/README.md

 Feel free to refer to my configurations, but don't expect they'll work out of box on your device.

 ### TODO:
-1. Migrate to UWSM
+1. Remove Daywatchman's waybar, use AGS instead
-2. Remove Daywatchman's waybar, use AGS instead
+2. Wrap MPC using AGS
-3. Wrap MPC using AGS
+3. Apparmor notifications

 inf.
 Probably try to migrate to BSD